Escapegoat-Games/bowtie-glasses/readme.md

-# Bowtie Glasses
+# Serial Murders on Memory Lane (working title)

-Investigation game
+Investigation game about a murder, a golden rock, and a man who can read memories.